 Alas it was not to be as the working hours of the PO were a big mystery.
 I visited it twice but returned disappointed and promised myself to do so on my next visit here.

-Other features of this PO are a philately museum and unique curious from Kashmir like picture postcards, etc; something I was really looking forward to buying from here to send out to my book loving friends.
+Other features of this PO are a philately museum and unique curios from Kashmir like picture postcards, etc; something I was really looking forward to buying from here to send out to my book loving friends.

-It’s also a huge boon to the residents of Dak Lake who deposit their savings/earnings into various postal schemes (can you imagine living in a floating house on water and rowing out in your boat to the floating PO to deposit money)
+It’s also a huge boon to the residents of Dak Lake who deposit their savings/earnings into various postal schemes (can you imagine living in a floating house on water and rowing out in your boat to the floating PO to deposit money?)

 Do make it a point to visit this charming tourist attraction on your next visit to this gorgeous heaven on earth.
 I know I will!!